 Because bathrooms are used every day, often by multiple people, they tend to become dirty much faster than the other rooms in the house.
-I make this chore bearable by breaking down bathroom cleaning into a simple step-by-step bathroom cleaning checklist (and also by using some of these tips).
+I make this chore bearable by breaking down bathroom cleaning into a simple step-by-step bathroom cleaning checklist.

 Take the thinking out of bathroom maintenance – just print and hang or store this checklist inside of a bathroom cabinet (ideally right beside your cleaning kit) and you’ll crush your chores in no time.

 In order to get started, there are 10 cleaning products and tools that you will want to have on hand.
 Let’s dive in.

 Toilet Bowl Cleaner: Use once a week to keep your toilet bowl grime-free!

 - Better Life Toilet Bowl Cleaner

 - Earth Friendly Toilet Bowl Cleaner

 - DIY: Sprinkle 1 cup of baking soda into the bowl, let it sit for a few minutes, then scrub and flush!